JoseBlanca/franklin/doc/source/seqio.rst

 And to do the reverse::

-  $ seqio.py -s seq.fasta -q seq.qual -f fasta -o seq.sfastq -l sfastq
+  $ seqio.py -s seq.fasta -q seq.qual -f fasta -o seq.sfastq -t sfastq